bgord/knowledge/roadmap.md

 - one of the css-in-js libraries (emotion/styled-components?)
 	- setup & usage
 	- how to test it
-- custom properties (variables)
 - well-done animations
-- specificity
 - Tailwind CSS
 - typography
 - the most common aria-\* attributes
-- How does @font-face work?

 ## JS